patlillis/neskimo/NOTES.md

 Similar to Indexed indirect, except instead of adding the `X` register to the address _before_ the zero page address is dereferenced, the zero page address is first dereferenced, and _then_ the `Y` register is added to the resulting address.

+#### Implied

+For some instructions, the data and/or destination address is implied in the instruction itself, and does not need to be explicitly stated.
+For example, the `CLC` instruction is implied, it is going to clear the processor's Carry flag.

 ### Fetch/Execute Cycle